RRethy/ahocorasick/README.md

 **NOTE**: `FindAll` time does **not** include the `Compile` time for the state machine.

+### Other Implementations

-**NOTE**: Two implementations were intentionally omitted, [cloudflare/ahocorasick](https://github.com/cloudflare/ahocorasick) and [iohub/ahocorasick](https://github.com/iohub/ahocorasick).
-The *cloudflare* implementation was omitted due to incorrectness.
-However, it has a significantly slower (~10x) `Compile` time and a competitive `FindAll` time (partly due to it reporting far less results than actually exist).
-The *iohub* implementation was omitted since I was unable to get it working, it kept timing out.
+Two implementations were intentionally omitted, [cloudflare/ahocorasick](https://github.com/cloudflare/ahocorasick) and [iohub/ahocorasick](https://github.com/iohub/ahocorasick).
+There are existing benchmarks [here](https://github.com/BobuSumisu/aho-corasick) and [here](https://github.com/anknown/ahocorasick) which have these implementations in their benchmark comparisons.

+The *cloudflare* implementation was omitted due to incorrectness, it does not find all instances of the compiled patterns in the text.
+Even still, it has a significantly slower (~10x) `Compile` time and a competitive `FindAll` time (partly due to it reporting far less results than actually exist).

+The *iohub* implementation was omitted since I was unable to get it working as it seemed to time out during compilation.
 As well, it has an unnecessarily confusing API.

 ## Implementation Details